 - Rulers and Protractors: Pearson will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 4.0. - Required tools will be included in the shipment of materials. - Students are not permitted to use outside rulers or protractors if these tools are provided by Pearson for use on their grade level assessment. - Protractors are an optional tool for grade 8 and all high school mathematics courses.
 Rulers are an optional tool for high school mathematics courses.
-Pearson will not provide these materials. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipment. - The printed copy must be the approved mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that day and a new one issued the next day. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the grade 8 mathematics and Geometry assessments.
-Geometry tools are NOT allowed for grades 3-7, Algebra I, and Algebra II.
+Pearson will not provide these materials. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipment. - The printed copy must be the approved mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that day and a new one issued the next day. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the Geometry assessment.
+Geometry tools are NOT allowed for Algebra I and Algebra II.